Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions

 TL;DR: We identify the challenge of deterministic policy gradients getting stuck in local optima in tasks with complex Q-functions and propose a new actor architecture to find better optima.

-Abstract: In reinforcement learning, off-policy actor-critic approaches like DDPG and TD3 are based on the deterministic policy gradient.
-Herein, the Q-function is trained from off-policy environment data, and the actor (policy) is trained to maximize the Q-function via gradient ascent.
-We observe that in complex tasks like dexterous manipulation and restricted locomotion, the Q-value is a complex function of actions, having several local optima.
-This poses a challenge for gradient ascent to traverse and makes the actor prone to get stuck at local optima.
-To address this, we introduce a new actor architecture called successive actors for value optimization (SAVO) that combines two simple insights to produce better actions: (i) obtain multiple action proposals and explicitly select the Q-value maximizing action, and (ii) create approximations to the Q-function by truncating poor local optima for improved gradient ascent.
+Abstract: In reinforcement learning, off-policy actor-critic methods like DDPG and TD3 use deterministic policy gradients: the Q-function is learned from environment data, while the actor maximizes it via gradient ascent.
+We observe that in complex tasks such as dexterous manipulation and restricted locomotion with mobility constraints, the Q-function exhibits many local optima, making gradient ascent prone to getting stuck.
+To address this, we introduce SAVO, an actor architecture that (i) generates multiple action proposals and selects the one with the highest Q-value, and (ii) approximates the Q-function repeatedly by truncating poor local optima to guide gradient ascent more effectively.
 We evaluate tasks such as restricted locomotion, dexterous manipulation, and large discrete-action space recommender systems and show that our actor finds optimal actions more frequently and outperforms alternate actor architectures.

 Submission Number: 178